1969 Sudanese coup d'état: Coup

-The coup, led by Colonel Gaafar Nimeiry began early in the morning of 25 May 1969, and by 4:00 am the key installations in the Khartoum-Bahri-Omdurman area had been occupied and leading Sudanese Army generals arrested.
-At 7:00 am, Radio Omdurman broadcast recorded speeches by Nimeiry and Babiker Awadalla, setting out their plans for government.
-Later that morning Radio Omdurman broadcast the names of the members of the new Council of Ministers, who had been agreed upon on 23 May in a meeting between Awadalla and the 6 key officers.
+The military coup, orchestrated by the Free Officers Movement and led by Colonel Gaafar Nimeiry, began early in the morning of 25 May 1969.
+By 4:00 am, key military and infrastructural installations in the Khartoum-Bahri-Omdurman area had been occupied, and leading Sudanese Army generals were arrested.
+At 7:00 am, Radio Omdurman broadcast recorded speeches by Nimeiry and Babiker Awadalla, setting out the geopolitical and socialist plans for the new government.
+Later that morning, Radio Omdurman broadcast the names of the members of the new Council of Ministers, an arrangement that had been secretly negotiated on 23 May in a meeting between Awadalla and the six key officers.

+While the core composition of the ruling Revolutionary Command Council (RCC) had been planned in advance, the council's membership was strategically expanded during the course of the day.
+While his fellow Free Officers were visiting key army units and security organizations to ensure their loyalty to the new regime, Nimeiry met with two members of the Free Officers who had previously voted against the coup at a clandestine meeting in April: Lieutenant Colonel Babikir al-Nur and Major Abu al-Qasim Hashim.

+The RCC was headed by Nimeiry and consisted of nine additional members, only one of whom was not in the military: the new prime minister, Babiker Awadalla.

-Whilst the composition of the ruling Revolutionary Command Council had been planned in advance, during the course of the day the council's membership was expanded.
-Whilst his fellow Free Officers were visiting key Army units and Security organisations to ensure their loyalty to the new regime, Nimeiry met with two members of the Free Officers who had voted against the coup at the Officers April meeting; Lt.
-Col. Babikir al-Nur and Maj.
-Abu al-Qasim Hashim.
-Both had their respective power bases, with al-Nur being the highest-ranking officer associated with the Sudanese Communist Party, and the latter maintaining key links with civilian Arab nationalists and Nasserists.
-Nimeiry, without consulting with the other coup plotters, decided to bring both individuals into the new government in order to expand its support base.
-Another officer associated with the communist party, Hashem al Atta, was also brought into the new council.
-The new council was therefore not composed of only those who had implemented the coup, but also representatives of the majority block of the Free Officers Movement; which had opposed the coup in April.
+Both officers commanded substantial power bases.
+Al-Nur was the highest-ranking officer directly associated with the Sudanese Communist Party, representing the orthodox Marxist wing, while Hashim maintained key links with civilian Arab nationalists and Nasserists.
+Nimeiry, acting unilaterally without consulting the other original plotters, decided to bring both individuals into the new government to broaden its ideological support base.
+Another officer openly associated with the communist party, Major Hashem al-Atta, was also brought into the new council.
+Consequently, the newly formed RCC was not composed exclusively of those who had implemented the coup, but integrated representatives of the majority block of the Free Officers Movement that had initially opposed the timing of the insurrection.
+This tactical integration of orthodox communists and Nasserist nationalists laid the foundation for the deep ideological contradictions that would fracture the regime two years later.